StorageB/custom-command-menu/README.md

 ### Icons

-Enter the name of a system icon.
+Enter the name of a system icon (without the file extension).

-**For a list of available symbolic icons refer to:**
+**For a list of default symbolic icons refer to:**
 - [GNOME default icons](https://github.com/StorageB/icons/blob/main/GNOME48Adwaita/icons.md)
 - [Ubuntu Yaru icons](https://github.com/StorageB/icons/blob/main/Yaru/icons.md)

-Alternatively, browse the icon directory for your system’s theme (typically /usr/share/icons) and enter the name of an icon (without the file extension).
+- Or browse the icon directory for your system’s theme (typically /usr/share/icons) and enter the name of an icon (without the file extension).

+** Custom icons**

-To use a custom icon, place an SVG icon in: `~/.local/share/icons`.
-Reboot and then enter the icon name (without the file extension).
+- Place an SVG icon in: `~/.local/share/icons`
+- Reboot and then enter the icon name (without the file extension).

 <br>